azorfus/azorfus.github.io/projects.md

 A simple server - client IRC chat system I wrote for my school project, It contains a very shaky file transfer feature which doesn't have much use :P.
 [Repository.](https://github.com/azorfus/PyChatServer)

+## StringLib (2021)
+A simple string library with basic memory management written in C. You can find the code [here](https://github.com/azorfus/StringLib).

-## LeD (2021 - 2022)
+## LeD (2021)
-A simple line editor inspired by edlin I wrote back in the day to understand string manipulation in C which led me to write a not very efficient [string library](https://github.com/azorfus/StringLib).
+A simple line editor inspired by edlin I wrote back in the day to understand string manipulation in C which led me to write the not very efficient [string library](https://github.com/azorfus/StringLib).
 You can find the code [here](https://github.com/azorfus/Led).